-Learner tuition fees decreased again year on year from £424,000 in 2019/20 to £348,000 in the current year reflecting the full year impact of the coronavirus pandemic including a "lockdown" from January to March 2021 preventing the College from running courses that required studio resources in the College buildings.
-The amounts received by the College through adult learning loans, for learners aged 19 or over who are studying at level 3 or higher, are included within fee income.
-These have generally not proved popular with learners and contributed only £38,000 of fee income in 2020/21 (2019/20 -£62,000).
+The amounts received by the College through adult learning loans, for learners aged 19 or over who are studying at level 3 or higher, are included in the fee income.
+These have not been proven to be popular with learners and contributed only £2,000 of fee income in 2021/22 (2020/21 - £38,000).

-The College keeps the level of fees under constant and careful review in order to optimise income while ensuring that adult education remains accessible to as many people as possible.
+The College keeps the level of fees under constant review to optimise income while ensuring that adult education remains accessible to as many people as possible, some of whom can afford full cost courses.
+The majority benefit from GLA/AEB grant provision and enroll on subsidised courses, and some provision at nil cost.